Abby Marlatt: Civil rights movement in Lexington, Kentucky

 Marlatt directed the School of Home Economics at the University of Kentucky for several years without incident.
 By 1959 she had begun to openly participate with college students and local Black civil rights organizations in peaceful protests and sit-ins in downtown Lexington to desegregate public accommodations there.
-Her first experience was in the late spring of 1959 when she, as a faculty sponsor for the campus chapter, worked with Charles Smith of the Lexington YWCA branch (which had an integrated coffee shop at the time) to try and bring a racially mixed group to a small restaurant at the corner of Columbia and Rose Streets, nearby campus.
+Her first experience was in the late spring of 1959 when she, as a faculty sponsor for the campus chapter, worked with Charles Smith of the Lexington YWCA branch (which had an integrated coffee shop at the time) to try to bring a racially mixed group to a small restaurant at the corner of Columbia and Rose Streets, nearby campus.
 They were refused seating, and even after they spoke with the manager, the group of white students and local Black activists were thrown out of the eatery.

 In the summer of 1959, members of the university chapters of the YWCA and YMCA along with youth from the NAACP chapter (primarily those attending Dunbar High School) started the Lexington chapter of Congress of Racial Equality (CORE).
 Julia Lewis, then a registered nurse working at Eastern State Hospital, was recruited by the president of the Lexington chapter of NAACP, Audrey Grevious, to serve as the president.
 Dr. Marlatt served as secretary.
 The CORE members would send out negotiating teams of one man and one woman to talk to store managers about their policies that denied equal access to all.
 And they organized sit-ins at lunch counters in the variety stores in downtown Lexington with teams of at least three and up to six people who would attempt to sit and order.
 If they weren't served as a group, they would sit for a designated length of time - and if only the whites were served, they would try to share their food with their partners.